digital-land/digital-land/content/project/developer-contributions/index.md

 By consistently following the format, organisations with a duty to produce this data ensure that the data is easy to find and use, as well as easy for any digital service to consume.

-Read our [proposed guidance for publishing developer contributions](https://digital-land.github.io/guidance/developer-contributions/) for an overview of the format.
+Read our [proposed guidance for publishing developer contributions](/guidance/developer-contributions/) for an overview of the formats.

 {{< govuk-section-break "xl" >}}